 Tours: There are a lot of awesome tour options sprinkled throughout Wine Country.
 One of our absolute favorites is the Cave Tour at Schramsberg (yes, also our favorite sparkling winery… you’ll see why we love it so much when you visit!).
 We have also taken the gondola (“aerial tram”) up to the property at Sterling Vineyards (cool experience, but we didn’t care for the wine much… maybe we need to give it another try?).
 The property at Castillo di Amorosa looks amazing so their tasting / castle tour is on our list of places-to-try.
 If you’re a brave soul that is interested in participating in biking between wineries, there is a tour for you!
 We’ve never been, but it seems like a charming way to experience the Valley.

 Picnic: A few select wineries encourage or even offer a picnic at their property!
-We were interested in trying that this year, but it just didn’t work out with our schedule so it’s definitely going to happen next year!
+We were interested in trying that this year, but it just didn’t work out with our schedule, but we’re looking forward to trying it someday!
 You can bring your own nibbles at select wineries and others have a prix fixe picnic and wine option that you can reserve (often easier than gathering your own supplies).
-You can find a list of these picnic-friendly wineries here.
+You can find a list of these picnic-friendly wineries here. *COVID-friendly!

 Hot Air Balloon Ride: (Balloons Above the Valley + Aloft) this was a once-in-a-lifetime kind of experience for us!
 It was so magical and serene to be quietly floating over the gorgeous Napa Valley landscape.
 I can’t recommend this adventure enough!
 We went with Balloons Above the Valley, but on our last visit noticed that the Aloft company actually picks up IN Yountville, so if we ever decide to go again we’ll definitely give them a try.

 Grape Stomping: I have wanted to experience grape stomping ever since I was a kid and watched Disney’s “Fantasia” (remember during “The Pastoral Symphony” all of the wine making? maybe it’s just me… lol); it just looked like so much fun!
 Grgich Hills offers frequent grape stomp events throughout the harvest season, but you can find a full list of other grape stomping opportunities here.
-I’m absolutely adding this experience to my list of things to do during next year’s trip!
+I’m absolutely adding this experience to my list of things to do on a future trip!